Learn All About Alaska Fishing Jobs

 While you’re reviewing jobs, be aware of the responsibilities of each crew member as outlined below, so you fully know what the job entails and what you’ll be doing if you’re hired to work on a fishing boat.

 Purse seiners typically have a crew of five, including the captain.
 Everyone is expected to pitch in whenever and wherever there is work to be done, but certain specialized tasks usually, but not always, fall to crew members with prior experience.

-The skiffman drives a high-powered work skiff, pulling one end of the purse seine net as it enters the water and corrals the catch.
+The skiffman drives a high-powered work skiff, which pulls one end of the purse seiner net as it enters the water and corrals the catch.
 He works closely with the captain, who communicates with him by radio about maintaining the "shape" of the net.

 (By the way, we use conventional masculine terminology for convenience and to avoid grammatical awkwardness.
-We also choose this style, however, because we have observed that a number of women we know, who work in the fishing industry, refer to themselves as "fishermen," preferring the traditional term to the more politically-correct but less popular term, "fishers."
+We also chose this style because we have observed that a number of women who work in the fishing industry refer to themselves as "fishermen," preferring the traditional term to the more politically correct but less popular term, "fishers."
 In any case, women comprise a growing percentage of the ranks of both crew members and skippers.
 We feel very strongly that the Alaskan commercial fishing industry is a better one because of these women, and we suspect that few in the fleets would disagree.)

 The engineer, usually a returning crew member or a "greenhorn" with mechanical experience, is responsible for keeping the engines and machinery in good working order.

-A greenhorn, by the way, is a new and inexperienced crewmember.
+A greenhorn is a new and inexperienced crew member.
 Always remember that every crew member and captain in Alaska was once a greenhorn.
 Greenhorns are usually assigned the role of a deckhand.